Lord Mountbatten: Wealth

-Mountbatten would later confide in his older daughter that he and Edwina sometimes struggled to spend their £60,000 post-tax annual income during the early years of their marriage.
-Increases in rates of income tax during the 1920s and 1930s resulted in their post-tax income being closer to £40,000 during the years prior to the Second World War.
+Mountbatten would later confide to his elder daughter that he and Edwina sometimes struggled to spend their £60,000 post-tax annual income during the early years of their marriage.
+The couple's combined before tax income during the 1930s was an estimated £113,000; however, increases in income tax rates during the 1920s and 1930s reduced their post-tax income closer to £40,000 in the years before the Second World War.

-Upon Mountbatten's appointment as Supreme Allied Commander in South East Asia during the later stages of the Second World War, Mountbatten's salary was £6,000, upon which he paid £2,400 in Indian Income Tax.
-He was also granted a £1,500 entertainment allowance which brought his net employment income to £5,100.
+Upon Mountbatten's appointment as Supreme Allied Commander in South East Asia during the later stages of the war, his salary was £6,000, upon which he paid £2,400 in Indian income tax.
+He was also granted a £1,500 entertainment allowance, bringing his net employment income to £5,100.

-By the end of the Second World War, the highest rate of income tax in Great Britain had risen to 19s 6d on £1 (97.5%), which reduced the post-tax income they enjoyed from Edwina's trust fund to £4,500.
-The Mountbattens sought a Private members' bills in the Parliament of the United Kingdom, and in 1949 the "Mountbatten Estate Bill" was introduced to the British Parliament to amend the terms of the Edwina's Trust Fund to remove the restrictions her grandfather's will placed on her borrowing on the capital assets or anticipation of future income from her Trust.
-The justification for the bill was made on the basis that Lord and Lady Mountbatten undertook an exceptionally large number of public duties which they argued as a significant drain on their private wealth.
-In an address to the House of Lords committee, Edwina's representative Sir Walter Monckton KC noted that Edwina had enjoyed a post-tax income of about £40,000 prior to the War.
+By the end of the Second World War, the highest rate of income tax in Great Britain had risen to 19s 6d in the pound (97.5%), reducing the post-tax income they enjoyed from Edwina's fund to £4,500.
+The Mountbattens sought a Private members' bills in the Parliament of the United Kingdom, and, in 1949, the "Mountbatten Estate Bill" was introduced to amend the terms of Edwina's trust fund by removing the restrictions her grandfather's will placed on her borrowing against the capital assets or anticipating future income.
+The justification for the bill was that Lord and Lady Mountbatten undertook an exceptionally large number of public duties, which they argued placed a significant drain on their private wealth.
+In an address to the House of Lords committee, Edwina's representative, Sir Walter Monckton KC, noted that she had enjoyed a post-tax income of about £40,000 prior to the war.

 Following Edwina's death in 1960, her gross personal estate was valued at £589,655, with a net value of £478,618.
-From this amount death duties of £333,153 were levied on her personal estate; Mountbatten reportedly complained to friends that his net inheritance from his wife's estate would equate to about 1 shilling on the pound (5%).
+Death duties of £333,153 were levied on her personal estate; Mountbatten reportedly complained to friends that his net inheritance from his wife's estate amounted to about one shilling on the pound (5%).

-Following his death in 1979 Mountbatten's estate was valued for probate purposes at £2,196,494.
+Following his own death in 1979, Mountbatten's estate was valued for probate purposes at £2,196,494.